PEACOCK: a chameleon, lost

 He shows up at the villa of Flora (Isabella Rossellini), the mother of his disappeared girlfriend, Beniamina.
 Flora adores him, and her new housekeeper/companion/voice student Italia (Carol Duarte) is quite taken by him.
 He is also welcomed by a rabble of village ne’er-do-wells, as rowdy and vibrant as Arthur is surly, and as course as Arthur is cultured.

 It turns out that these vulgar roughnecks are tombaroli – nighttime robbers of ancient Etruscan graves, who then sell the artifacts to a more sophisticated fence, to be trafficked in the shady marketplace of antiquity dealers, collectors and ethically-challenged museums.
-It turns out that Arthur, who seems to know a lot about archaeology, has a gift in water witching the locations of undiscovered tombs.
+It turns out that Arthur, who seems to know a lot about archaeology, has a gift in water-witching the locations of undiscovered tombs.

 La Chimera, which has started out as a dramatic portrait of a man broken and alienated, becomes a heist procedural, and then a comic thriller, and a charming romance (as Italia gives Arthur “Italian lessons” in gestures, not vocabulary).
 There’s a sudden break in the fourth wall, a dream sequence with magical realism and even an homage to Mack Sennett.
-All the while, the tombaroli serve as a comic Grek chorus, right up to a neo-noir ending, dotted with yet more magical realism.
+All the while, the tombaroli serve as a comic Greek chorus, right up to a neo-noir ending, dotted with yet more magical realism.

 Here’s where La Chimera was a success for me.
 I always wanted to know what would happen next.
 I was continually surprised by the changes in tone.
 The Wife, however, thought that Rohrwacher threw in at least one genre too many.